Skip to main content

 Generally, shut-off valves are located within the house where the main water line enters the house.
 This could be in a crawl space or most commonly near the water heater or furnace area.

-Who is responsible to fix the leak if I leak?
+Who is responsible to fix the leak?

 The Clifton Water District is responsible for the water line from the road to the meter pit.
 The lines from the meter pit to the house and inside the house are the customer's responsibility to maintain and repair.